NeuralControl/statsElements/source/hypothesisTesting.rst

 ..
 WARNING::
     When a test outcome is not significant, it doesnt mean that Ho is True, the test is inconclusive

-2. Establish the Effect Size ............................
+b.
+Establish the Effect Size ............................
 The effect size is a measure of the strength of the effect of an independent variable on a dependant variable.
 It helps assess whether a statistically significant result is meaningful.
 We can use for example the :ref:`g*power` software to calculate effect size.
 For reference, <0.3 is often seen as a small effect, 0.5 seen as medium and >.8 as large (Cohen).

-3. Create Sampling Plan, determine sample size ..............................................
+c.
+Create Sampling Plan, determine sample size ..............................................
 When the data is not yet available, for example when we are preparing a clinical study, we want to estimate how many samples (or subjects) we need to obtain significant results.
 This is the hardest part as it often requires prior knowledge on the results.
 This can come from a preliminary study, or from the literature.

-VI.
-Run the test
+5. Run the test
 ----------------
 Now we need to run the chosen test, estimate the test statistic, determine the p-value and conclude